threepointone/k/README.md

 **blurb**

-Build systems, at its core, are:
+Build systems, at their core, are:
 - simple task systems
 - most of which deal with files as inputs

 We can take these two ideas and make a simple dsl in javascript using deferreds.
 With A simplified convention, and a set of basic tasks, we can do common 'build-system'-y stuff double quick!

-So there're these objects, right?
-These objects represent sets of files.

-A set of files.
-Let that sink in.

-So you can do stuff on these sets.
 You do this by defining behaviors, or `task`s, with functions that accept callbacks. `k` takes care of the rest, wiring it up to your 'file sets', and executing it in order.
 You can change the nature of the files by changing the value of `this.files` during your `task`s.

 Btw, a 'file' is a simple hash.
 Looks sorta like this -
 ```js